humansdotai/docs-humans/run-nodes/validators/node-reset.md

 order: 2
 ---

-# 🤖 Reset a validator node
+# 🤖 Rebuild a validator node

 Instructions for validators to rebuild in the case of a chain reset. {synopsis}
 ::: tip